arpi5191/02620-Final-Project/README.md

   1) `data.csv`: Contains the Breast Cancer Wisconsin Dataset.
   2) `data_preprocessing.py`: Splits the data into training and testing sets.
 Normalizes and scales each feature.
   3) `PCA.py`: Performs Principal Component Analysis on the dataset using 7 principal components.
 The implementation is done entirely from scratch.
-  4) `logistic_regression.py`: Implements Logistic Regression on the dataset before and after Principal Component Analysis.
+  4) `logistic_regression.py`: Implements Logistic Regression on the dataset before and after performing Principal Component Analysis.
 The implementation is done entirely from scratch
-  5) `KNN.py`: Implements K-Nearest Neighbors on the dataset, both before and after Principal Component Analysis.
+  5) `KNN.py`: Implements K-Nearest Neighbors on the dataset, both before and after performing Principal Component Analysis.
 The implementation is done entirely from scratch except for the scaler package that was utilized to preprocess the data in the PCA implementation only.
-  6) `SVM.py`: Implements Support Vector Machines on the dataset before and after implementing Principal Component Analysis.
+  6) `SVM.py`: Implements Support Vector Machines on the dataset before and after performing Principal Component Analysis.
 The implementation utilizes packages.
-  7) `KMeans.py`: Performs KMeans clustering on the dataset.
+  7) `KMeans.py`: Executes KMeans clustering on the dataset.
 The implementation is done entirely from scratch.

 # Directory Descriptions:
   1) `Log_Reg`: